Water Policy Legal Internship — Spring–Summer 2026

 Responsibilities

-- Attend and memorialize public hearings on targeted issues;
+- Attend and memorialize public hearings on targeted issues.

-- Draft and/or review comment letters in response to proposed government actions;
+- Draft and/or review comment letters in response to proposed government actions.

 Desired Skills, Experience, and Qualifications